 What is in this leaflet

 This leaflet answers some common questions about OBIZUR.
 It does not contain all of the available information.
-All medicines have risks and benefits.
-Your doctor has weighed the risks of using your medicine against the benefit that it will have for you.

 It does not take the place of talking to your doctor or pharmacist.